 It’s the land of Ward Robe that leads to Narnia, the pirate’s bounty in Davy Jone’s locker.
 It’s buried away for a reason—so no one can find it easily.
 Therein lies the work of a lifetime, and it’s why we go to church, to psychiatrists, and to astrologers: to find a way to unlock the door to this room.

 12th house planets are usually not overt until you bring the energy to the surface.
-This might come after some life trauma, but it’s more likely that insight will require trips to visit a therapist, a past life hypnotist, a non-traditional medical practitioner, a medium, an astrologer, the church of Scientology, or practitioners of Zen Buddhism—any of a number of resources designed to assist you in suppressing your conscious, rational mind, and releasing the messages your inner world is trying to give you.
+This might come after some life trauma, but it’s more likely that insight will require trips to visit a therapist, a past life hypnotist, a non-traditional medical practitioner, a medium, an astrologer, the church of Scientology, or practitioners of Zen Buddhism—any of a number of resources designed to assist you in suppressing your conscious, rational mind, and release the messages your inner world is trying to show you.

 Many use drugs to facilitate this release, but drugs are not strictly necessary on this journey, although unless it’s life-endangering, I say give it a go.
 During 12th house transits, I remember the words of my allergy doctor: “Go ahead, mix your meds.
 Who knows?
 You might attain Nirvana.”